 Instead, bonding is used for a wide variety of cosmetic purposes.
 Bonding can be used to cover up stained teeth, or to fill in the gaps between your teeth by adding more material to each tooth.
 It’s also commonly used to restore the shape of misshapen or small teeth.
 Since it’s fast, affordable, and non-invasive, bonding is very popular for cosmetic purposes.

-First, Dr. Mundi Buechele will clean your mouth, then he will use a mild acid solution to roughen up the teeth that will be bonded.
+First, Clermont dentist Dr. Mundi Buechele will clean your mouth, then he will use a mild acid solution to roughen up the teeth that will be bonded.
 This does not damage your teeth, but instead allows the bonding material to attach to your enamel more tightly, improving durability.

 Then, he will apply a tooth-colored bonding material directly to your tooth, and use special dental tools to shape it and sculpt it.
 Then, he will harden the resin and trim the bonding material further with a dental drill, refining its shape until it looks perfect and fits into your bite perfectly.
 This process will be repeated for each tooth that is receiving treatment with dental bonding.